The Perfect Gluten-Free Sourdough Bread Recipe for Beginners

 Psyllium husk powder

 Psyllium husk is a stabilizer and binding agent.
 It creates a dense network that simulates gluten strands.
-Some people with digestive issues, such as Sibo, may not tolerate it well.
+If you don’t have psyllium husk powder, you can grind the psyllium husk into a powder using a high speed blender or spice grinder.
+Alternatively, you can use 20% more psyllium husk by weight than psyllium husk powder.
+Some people with digestive issues, such as Sibo, may not tolerate psyllium husk well.

 Water